cuemacro/chartpy/README.md

 # Coding log

+* 16 May 2025
+  * Removed cufflinks in install
 * 08 Mar 2025
   * Removed dependency on cufflinks, and now uses Plotly Express
   * Added autoscaling for Plotly charts